LeandroFaustino/NameGenerator/README.md

 The project consists on the user inputing a name, with which the program will split the letters and save them into an array, then together with some methods it will randomly alter the index where each letter is stored altering the order the letters are displayed and printed out.
-The visuals were also done to explore what I have learned from my Multimedia course.
+The visuals were also done to explore what I have learned from my Multimedia course, regarding graphic design and UX UI.
 This project features:
   -Front-End with Javascript, CSS, HTML
   -UX UI Design